shapeblue/hackerbook/cloudstack/hack/patterns.md

 Example code:
 - https://github.com/rhtyd/hacklab/tree/master/designpatterns/java

-Challenge:
-- Write each of the design patterns for any example problem in Java (recommended) and/or Python
+**Challenge**: Write each of the design patterns for any example problem in Java (recommended) and/or Python

 ## Orchestration Patterns